hartwigmedical/hmftools/serve/README.md

 In addition to generating a mapping from various genomic events to clinical evidence, SERVE generates the following outputs describing genomic events implied to be able to driver cancer:
- - Specific known fusion genes including individual genes that are believed to be able to drive cancer when fused with any other gene
- (in either 5' or 3' position)
+ - Specific known fusion pairs
  - Known amplifications and deletions
  - Known hotspots (specific mutations on specific loci)
  - Known codons (codons for which generic mutations are implied to be pathogenic)